iterative/dvc.org/content/docs/command-reference/checkout.md

 There are two methods to restore a file missing from the cache, depending on the situation.
-In some cases a pipeline must be reproduced (using `dvc repro`) to regenerate its outputs.
-(See also `dvc pipeline`.)
+In some cases a pipeline must be reproduced (using `dvc repro`) to regenerate its outputs (see also `dvc pipeline`).
 In other cases the cache can be pulled from remote storage using `dvc pull`.

 ## Options

-- `--summary` - in addition to checking out DVC-tracked data, display a short summary of the changes done by this command in the workspace, for example how many files were added or deleted.
+- `--summary` - display a short summary of the changes done by this command in the workspace, instead of a full list of change.

 - `-d`, `--with-deps` - determines files to update by tracking dependencies to the target DVC-files (stages).
 If no `targets` are provided, this option is